madilabcode/interFLOW/README.md

 To use interFLOW with Conda, follow these steps:

 1. Clone the Git repository to your local machine.
-2. Create a new Conda environment using the provided `interFLOW\files\env.yaml` file.
+2. Create a new Conda environment using the provided `interFLOW\files\env.yaml` file or using pip requirements.txt.
 3. Execute the `packages.R` file using R v4.1.1 or a later version to update all relevant packages.

 ## Running the Pipeline